-Good internal control requires procedures to ensure that all provisions for employee compensation, including those allowing for certain fringe benefits, are specified in written policies formally approved by the Society's Board.
+Good internal control requires procedures to ensure that all provisions for employee compensation, including those allowing for certain fringe benefits, are specified in written policies or agreements formally approved by the Board.
 Additionally, the procedures should provide for determining whether fringe benefits given to Society employees must be included in their taxable wages.
-Those same procedures should ensure also that employee bonuses or gifts are either governed by a formal policy or approved by the Board.
-Further, these procedures should ensure that all required employees covered by the FLSA receive overtime pay, and legal guidance is obtained regarding overtime exemptions.

-Without such procedures, there is an increased risk for not only loss or misuse of Society funds but also underpayment of employees, noncompliance with the FLSA, and inaccurate tax filings with the IRS.
+Without such procedures, there is an increased risk for not only loss or misuse of Society funds but also inaccurate tax filings with the IRS.